Pilgrim Baptist Church

 Privacy Protections

-Certain information involving privacy interests is exempt from inspection and is not subject to disclosure without a court order.
-This includes:
+Certain information involving privacy interests is exempt from inspection and is not subject to disclosure without a court order:

 Confidentiality Requirements